A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Introduction

-Other research projects on the reverse mathematics of measure theory have already explored many of its technicalities.
-One of the first extensive treatments was in Xiaokang Yu's Ph.D. thesis (1987) and a subsequent joint paper with Stephen Simpson (1990), where it was demonstrated that $\text{ACA}_0$ was necessary to prove that the Lebesgue measure of every open set exists, and that $\text{WWKL}_0$ was necessary to prove that the Lebesgue measure is countably additive \cite{yu1987measure}, \cite{yu1990measure}.
-A 2009 paper by Simpson investigated the reverse math strength of the well-known regularity result that any Borel set contains an $F_{\sigma}$-subset of the same Lebesgue measure \cite{simpson2009mass}.
-Surprisingly, Simpson showed that this result is independent of many standard subsystems of second-order arithmetic, as one can find models of $\text{RCA}_0$ where this regularity property holds, but where the axioms of $\text{WWKL}_0$, $\text{WKL}_0$, and $\text{ACA}_0$ may either hold or fail.
+Several works on the reverse mathematics of measure theory have already explored many of its technicalities.
+Yu~\cite{yu1987measure} and subsequently Yu and Simpson~\cite{yu1990measure} showed that $\ACA_0$ was necessary to prove that the Lebesgue measure of every open set exists and that $\WWKL_0$ was necessary to prove that the Lebesgue measure is countably additive.
+Simpson~\cite{simpson2009mass} investigated the reverse math strength of the regularity property that any Borel set contains an $F_{\sigma}$-subset of the same Lebesgue measure \cite{simpson2009mass}.
+Surprisingly, this property turns out to be independent of many standard subsystems of second order arithmetic, as one can find models of $\RCA_0$ where this regularity property holds, but where the axioms of $\WWKL_0$, $\WKL_0$, and $\ACA_0$ may either hold or fail.

 In this paper, we restrict our attention to closed sets, and to questions that are some variation of the following: given a closed subset $F$, how hard is it to construct a closed subset $E$ of some desired $s$-dimensional $\delta$-measure?
 In particular, we explore how the answer to this question may change depending on how the closed sets are coded; we introduce the notions of ``standard closed" and ``pruned closed" to describe differences in the structure of these sets' representative trees.
 Other variables that affect the reverse math strength are the precision with which we specify the target measure of our set $E$, and whether the measure of our starting set $F$ exists in the space.

-Preliminaries regarding the representations of closed sets and the Hausdorff $\delta$-measure can be found in Sections 2.2 and 2.3 respectively, and various regularity results for these measures are proven in Section 4.1.
-A few contrasting results of note are given below:
+In Section~\ref{ssec:regularity}, we determine the strength of various regularity properties for $\delta$-measures on closed sets with respect to these parameters.
+(Preliminaries regarding the representations of closed sets and the Hausdorff $\delta$-measure are given in Sections~\ref{ssec:closed} and~\ref{ssec:Hmeas} respectively.)